bonzaiferroni/Traveler/README.md

 #### Features:
 * Efficient path-caching and CPU-use (you can see how it compares with `creep.moveTo()` [here](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency))
 * Ignores creeps in pathing by default which allows for fewer PathFinder calls and [single-lane creep movement](https://github.com/bonzaiferroni/screepswiki/blob/master/gifs/s33-moveTo.gif)
-* Detects hostile rooms and will [path around them once discovered](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency#long-distances-path-length-400)
+* Can detect hostile rooms and will [path around them once discovered](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency#long-distances-path-length-400).
+More info on how to enable detection [here](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler:-Important-Changes#hostile-room-avoidance)
 * Effective [long-range pathing](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency#very-long-distances-path-length-1200)
 * [Lots of options]()